facebook/react-native-website/website/versioned_docs/version-0.63/native-modules-android.md

 ### Module Name

-All native modules in Android need to implement the `getName()` method.
-This method returns the string name of the native module which represents the class in JavaScript.
-The native module can then be accessed in JS via its name.
-For example, in the below code snippet, `getName` returns `"CalendarModule"`.
+All Java native modules in Android need to implement the `getName()` method.
+This method returns a string, which represents the name of the native module.
+The native module can then be accessed in JavaScript using its name.
+For example, in the below code snippet, `getName()` returns `"CalendarModule"`.

 ```java
 @Override